Skip to main content

 Mapping of the seabed via geophysical surveys was completed for the windfarm area in October / November 2021.
 Geotechnical data was collected during 2022 to test the physical properties of the seabed and inform project design.

-In May 2023, further geophysical UXO survey and shallow geotechnical surveys are being undertaken within the proposed development site.
-The purpose of the survey is to better understand the condition of the seabed as we continue to develop our proposals for the offshore windfarm further.
-Additional surveys are planned within the proposed development site later this year, and further information will be provided in due course.
+In May 2023, further geophysical surveys and shallow geotechnical surveys were undertaken within the proposed development site.
+The purpose of these surveys is to better understand the condition of the seabed, as we continue to develop our proposals for the offshore windfarm further.

 Supply chain